Hi, I'm Joshua

 Limitations and Expectations:

-This is by design as the document contains many tricks to try and trip up software.
+This is by design as I added as many tricks to try and trip up software to find edge cases.

-The main point is to find the differences in how each software measures word counts through a stress test.
+The main point of this exercise is to find the differences in how each software measures word counts through a stress test and not to find the actual word count of the document as that is quite subjective.

 That being said, let me list and explain some certain unknowns